 - Preheat oven to 350°F. Coat a 9×13 (3- quart) baking dish with non stick spray, set aside.

-- Crisp: In a large bowl combine the melted butter, brown sugar, granulated sugar, oats, salt, and flour.
+- Make the topping: In a large bowl combine the melted butter, brown sugar, granulated sugar, oats, salt, and flour.
 Stir to combine completely.
 Set aside while you make the filling.

-- Filling: Place the blueberries in another large bowl.
+- Make the filling: Place the blueberries in another large bowl.
 Add in the lemon juice (and zest if using), sugar, and cornstarch.
 Stir gently to combine and coat all the blueberries.

 - Spread the blueberries in the prepared pan and top evenly with the crisp mixture.